onehippo/ckeditor/README.md

 The following example updates the 'foo' plugin with the latest changes from upstream.

-First get the changes:
+If it does not exist yet, create a local branch `foo/master` that tracks the upstream master branch:

+    git fetch upstream-foo
-    git checkout upstream-foo/master
+    git checkout -b foo/master upstream-foo/master

+Otherwise just pull changes from upstream:

+    git checkout foo/master
     git pull

-Then create a branch 'foo/new-plugin' with the new plugin code:
+Next, create a branch 'foo/new-plugin' with the new plugin code:

     git subtree split --prefix=code/ -b foo/new-plugin